How to Issue & Auto enroll Client Authentication Certificate for SCCM Clients

 Click Apply and OK

-The group policy is now configured for auto enrollment.
-When Group Policy is re-applied, any machine on the domain communicating with the Domain Controller will request and recevie a client authentication certificate automatically.
+The group policy is now configured for auto-enrollment.
+When Group Policy is reapplied, any machine on the domain that communicates with the Domain Controller will automatically request and receive a client authentication certificate.

-On the client machine, certificate will be placed in the Local Computer Personal Certificate Store
+On the client machine, the certificate will be placed in the Local Computer Personal Certificate Store

-To expedite the testing, you can reboot a workstations and run gpudate /force command to forcefully update the Group Policy.
+To expedite testing, you can reboot the workstation and run the gpupdate /force command to force an update of the Group Policy.

-Below is the result from GPRESULT command.
-You can see that GPO has been applied and SCCM Client Cert- Auto enroll is winning GPO.
+Below is the result from the GPRESULT command.
+You can see that GPO has been applied, and SCCM Client Cert- Auto enroll is winning GPO.

 Export Trusted Root Certificate

-In the Certificate page, select highest certification path and click on View certificate.
+In the Certificate page, select the highest certification path and click on View certificate.

 The Certificate Information page will open in a new window